profullstack/transcoder/README.md

 pnpm test
 ```

+The module includes the following test files:
+- `test/transcode.test.js` - Tests for the core transcoding functionality
+- `test/presets.test.js` - Tests for the Smart Presets feature

-The `test/transcode.test.js` file contains Mocha/Chai tests that provide test coverage for the module.
-These tests verify the core functionality of the module, including error handling and option processing.
+These tests verify the core functionality of the module, including error handling, option processing, and preset handling.

 ## License

-ISC
+MIT